hnryzhng/MazeRunnerPololu2040/troubleshooting.md

 ## MicroPython volume files are gone
-<b>Problem</b>: Sometimes when you reset the robot or upload a script, the robot MicroPython volume will lose all its files.
+<b>Problem</b>: Sometimes when you reset the robot or upload a script, the robot MicroPython volume will lose all of its files.
 <b>Solution (screenshots for MacOS)</b>:
 - Turn on the robot in bootloader mode (press Button B and hold the Reset button, then let go of the Reset button).
 <p align="center">